-We have a limited operating history and have incurred significant losses in each fiscal year since our inception, including net losses of \$11.3 million, \$22.5 million, \$16.9 million and \$19.1 million during the six months ended June 30, 2012 and the years 2011, 2010 and 2009, respectively.
-As of June 30, 2012, we had an accumulated deficit of \$233.1 million.
+We have a limited operating history and have incurred significant losses in each fiscal year since our inception, including net losses of \$15.4 million, \$22.5 million, \$16.9 million and \$19.1 million during the nine months ended September 30, 2012 and the years 2011, 2010 and 2009, respectively.
+As of September 30, 2012, we had an accumulated deficit of \$237.2 million.
 These losses have resulted principally from costs incurred in our research and development programs and from our manufacturing costs and selling, general and administrative expenses.
 We may continue to incur substantial operating and net losses and negative cash flow from operations.
 We expect that our selling, general and administrative expenses will continue to increase due to the additional operational and reporting costs associated with being a public company.
 We anticipate that our business will generate operating losses until we successfully implement our commercial development strategy and generate significant additional revenue to support our level of operating expenses.
-Because of the numerous risks and uncertainties associated with our commercialization efforts and future product development, we are unable to predict when we will become profitable, and we may never become profitability.
+Because of the numerous risks and uncertainties associated with our commercialization efforts and future product development, we are unable to predict when we will become profitable, and we may never become profitable.
+Even if we do achieve profitability, we may not be able to sustain or increase our profitability.